 - Do not camp anywhere apart from at our campsite on top of the hill.

-Athi River Police Station provides personnel for security and this is usually a good idea when camping.
-It is advisable to contact the Athi River Police Station Sergeant-in-Charge one or two days beforehand.
 Please talk to any of the members for further information and if anything happens to you at Lukenya, you should report the incident to Athi River Police Station and to the MCK.

 The MCK has published several guides to walking, climbing and mountaineering in Kenya.
 The most important titles are:

-e to Mount Kenya and Kilimanjaro edited by Iain Allan.
+Guide to Mount Kenya and Kilimanjaro edited by Iain Allan.
 This book describes walking and climbing on the two highest mountains in Africa.
 It is targeted mainly at climbers and alpinists but it also is of good general interest since it describes the walking routes, flora, fauna, geology and history of the two mountains.

 The MCK has also published climbing guides to the following crags close to Nairobi: Lukenya (vols.
 1 and 2) Frog, Ndeya, Hells Gate.
-In addition the Club publishes a monthly Newsletter and a yearly MCK Bulletin.
-These publications are mainly for the members, but they also give interesting accounts of trips to mountains in East Africa and elsewhere.